Skip to main content.

 Ethnicity discrimination involves treating a group or a member of that group unfavorably because of their present or past lineage and genealogy, including national origin and race/color.

-If you believe you have been subjected to ancestry/national origin/ethnicity discrimination or have witnessed such discrimination, please contact the Office of Equal Opportunity & Academic Compliance at (913) 588-5964, dmbogo@kumc.edu, or file a complaint online.
+If you believe you have been subjected to ancestry/national origin/ethnicity discrimination or have witnessed such discrimination, please contact the Office of Civil Rights and Title IX at civilrights@ku.edu, or file a report online.

 Ancestry/National Origin/Ethnicity Discrimination Laws: